Best key finder in 2026: AirTag, Tile, Chipolo, Pebblebee and more compared

 Reasons to avoid

-The Tile Mate is not at the head of Tile's latest lineup of key finders.
-Yet, after putting all of the new Tiles through their paces, I'd recommend the Mate as the model to buy.
-And since Tile trackers work with both Android devices and iPhones, that makes the Tile Mate the best key finder for most people.
+After putting all of the new Tiles through their paces, I'd recommend the regular Tile (called the Tile Mate until recently; it's still the same product) as the model to buy.
+And since Tile trackers work with both Android devices and iPhones, that makes the Tile the best key finder for most people.

-Why get the Tile Mate over the Tile Pro, which is Tile's premium option?
+Why get the Tile over the Tile Pro, which is the company's premium option?
 For starters, the key finders have identical features — the main exception being that the Pro promises longer range and delivers a louder alarm.
 But in my testing those differences didn't prove noticeable enough to justify the Pro's higher price tag.
-I think you can get largely the same experience with the Tile Mate and save yourself $10 in the process.
+I think you can get largely the same experience with the Tile and save yourself $10 in the process.

-The Tile Mate's alarm proved loud enough for me to hear during testing, even with a lot of ambient noise around me.
-The range of this Bluetooth tracker didn't come close to the 350 feet that Tile promises, but it should prove reliable enough in the most common circumstances where you need to track down your keys (or whatever other valuables you attach the Tile Mate to.)
+The Tile's alarm proved loud enough for me to hear during testing, even with a lot of ambient noise around me.
+The range of this Bluetooth tracker didn't come close to the 350 feet that Tile promises, but it should prove reliable enough in the most common circumstances where you need to track down your keys (or whatever other valuables you attach the Tile to).

-That limitation aside, I like the compact design of the Tile Mate, which fits easily at the end of any key chain.
+That limitation aside, I like the compact design of the Tile, which fits easily at the end of any key chain.
 And different color options allow you to keep track of your keys in a style that suits your tastes.

 The best key finder for Samsung phones